adhkaraa/Analysis-sentiment-Google-Maps-Review/README.md

 - **Google Maps Reviews** (scraped)
 - **Canva / Illustrator** (for infographic design)

-You can add a license here (e.g., MIT) to allow public reuse or adaptation.

----

 📌 *This project is intended for educational and analytical purposes.*